 Like many others, I was told early on in my journey with T1D that if I could just hold on for five years, a cure would be here by then.
 I later found out this is a common line that has been heard by patients and their families for many years.
 We are certainly closer to a cure than ever before, but a five year estimate still seems fairly premature from where I sit.
 Indefinite disguised as five more years is not an ideal timeline, but it is where we find oursevles right now, and as a patient, advocate, and someone who cares a great deal about others who can also stand to benefit from having this disease eradicated from our lives, I look to research to stay up to date on what is being done to get there and keep us healthy as we approach that ever-distant finish line of a cure.

 Some criticize organizations that put funding towards exploring new therapies or technological advances instead of focusing all research dollars towards a cure.
-I feel strongly that, while I am cautiously optimistic about a cure in my lifetime, we are guaranteed to see tangible and accessible improvements that impact diabetes managment and overall well-being and quality of life because of the diverse portfolio of JDRF funded research.
+I feel strongly that, while I am cautiously optimistic about a cure in my lifetime, we are guaranteed to see tangible and accessible improvements that impact diabetes management and overall well-being and quality of life because of the diverse portfolio of JDRF funded research.
 Staying up to date with research being done that is moving us closer to a cure and improvements in care in the meanwhile is important to me because of the hope I see in all of these potential ways forward that don't ignore the realities of today.

 Improvements in care, like faster insulins, more accurate CGMs, improved insulin pumps, and anything that reduces the risk of or treats complications, are worth funding because of all of the good those things can do in the moment.
 I want a cure, but I want to live my best life today, not spend my days pining for something that may not happen for many lifestimes yet.
 Attending research updates like the one JDRF OC hosted in February reminds me to face forward, look into the future, and realize that we can find things to be excited about and hopeful for in what researchers are showing us.